-The term ‘Mittelstand’ and the expression ‘small and medium sized companies (SMEs)’ are often used in connection with family businesses.
-But these consider size, and that is a different (research) objective.
+The terms ‘Mittelstand’ and ‘small and medium-sized companies (SMEs)’ are often used in connection with family businesses.
+But these consider size, which is a different (research) objective.

 SME definition by the European Commission:

-The official definition of the EU is here.
+The official definition of the EU can be found here.

 SME definition by the Institut für Mittelstandsforschung (Institute of Mittelstand Research), Bonn:

 The term ‘Mittelstand’ is used exclusively in Germany.
-In other countries, we speak of small and medium sized companies – meaning a purely statistically defined sector of the economy as a whole.
-This is the basis on which IfM Bonn has, since 01.01.2002, defined businesses with:
+In other countries, the equivalent term is small and medium-sized companies, which is a statistically defined sector of the economy as a whole.
+This is the basis on which IfM Bonn has, since 1 January 2002, defined businesses with

-The official definitions of IfM Bonn are here.
+The official definitions of IfM Bonn can be found here.

-In WIFU’s view, the terms ‘Mittelstand’ and ‘SME’ are not especially useful when it comes to delineating the specifics of this category of businesses.
-They look solely at the size of the company, but ignore the key differentiating feature – the family factor in the business – which is reflected in the special ownership structure of family businesses.
-Research over the past twenty years allows us to conclude that key leadership decisions in family businesses are explained by the conjunction of family and business logics, and less by the benefits and drawbacks of any particular size.
-Investment decisions, dealing with customers, suppliers and employees, all of which aims at sustaining the business for generations to come, are what unite family businesses regardless of their size, and set them apart from publicly owned companies, which are enterprises that embody anonymous ownership structures.
+In the WIFU’s view, the terms ‘Mittelstand’ and ‘SME’ are not especially useful when it comes to delineating the specifics of this business category.
+They look solely at the size of the company but ignore the key differentiating feature – the family factor in the business – which is reflected in the special ownership structure of family businesses.
+Research over the past 20 years has allowed us to conclude that key leadership decisions in family businesses can be explained by the conjunction of family and business logic, and less by the benefits and drawbacks of any particular size.
+Investment decisions and dealing with customers, suppliers and employees, all of which aim at sustaining the business for generations to come, are what unite family businesses, regardless of their size, and set them apart from publicly owned companies, which are enterprises that embody anonymous ownership structures.

 Read more about this definition, its foundation and our research results on the topic pages.